-I look at the museum as one of the best educational things to do in Edinburgh, Scotland, as it provides you with loads of fascinating information about the human body.
+I look at the museum as one of the best educational and most unusual things to do in Edinburgh, Scotland, as it provides you with loads of fascinating information about the human body.

 Water of Leith

 You can spot all sorts of wildlife here, such as a beautiful heron searching for his lunch.
 Taking a leisurely stroll around here is one of the most relaxing things to do in Edinburgh if sightseeing gets a bit too much for you.

 Dean Village to Stockbridge Walk

-Located on the Water of Leith is Dean Village, a quaint little place full of cute houses and cobblestone pathways that were once a milling village.
+Dean Village is located on the Water of Leith, a quaint little place full of cute houses and cobblestone pathways that were once a milling village.
 The walk from Dean Village to Stockbridge is the most popular in the area.

 Scottish National Gallery of Modern Art

 I stumbled across the Scottish National Gallery of Modern Art on one of my walks along the Water of Leith walkway.
 It’s a free art gallery that boasts collections by artists including Picasso and Warhol.